merciremi/remicodes/_drafts/ruby-stained-glass.md

 toc: true
 ---

-I know it sounds like a joke, but here me out!

 After talking with Jeremy Smith and Jess Brown on the [IndieRails podcast]({{site.baseurl}}/indierails-pocast-interview/) about stained glass and how I transitioned to programming in Ruby, I’ve had this crazy idea that I could tie the two together in a weird project.

 ## It started with a joke

 I’ve joked with people at [Rubycon Italy]({{site.baseurl}}/what-about-the-juniors/) about building a collectible, limited-edition stained-glass panel that would honor Ruby.
 All the people I met during that conference showed a deep appreciation and a strong emotional connection to Ruby.
-And when I joked about the stained-glass, many of them were quite excited about it.
-Then I talked about it to some more people when I got back in France, and they too were excited.
+So when I joked about the stained glass, many of them were quite excited about it.
+Then I talked about it some more with more people when I got back in France, and they too were excited.

-So I’m building it.
-An *actual* **freaking** Ruby-inspired stained glass!!!
+So I've decided to promote this as a valid side quest for 2026 and build it!
+An *actual* Ruby-inspired stained glass!!
+How cool is that?

 I’ll work through the entire process in public and document it as I go.

+## The current plan

+My goal is to make a super limited-edition memorabilia, not to go back to stained glass full time.
+So I need to work out the feasability of this project first.

+To do that, I'll need to:
+- [ ] Find a cool design.
+- [ ] Buy materials and tools.
+- [ ] Build a test panel to get a better grasp of the difficulty and the time required to build it.
+- [ ] Price it (including materials, time, shipping).

 ## Want some physical pixels to show the world you love Ruby?

-I’ve set up a dedicated mailing list – think pop-up newsletter – so you can follow along and be the first to know when the sale officially opens.
+If that's something you'd like to see in the world, I’ve set up a dedicated mailing list – think pop-up newsletter – so you can follow along (and you'll be the first to know if/when the sale officially opens).

 <img class='pink-arrow' height="50" src="{{ site.baseurl }}/media/shared/pink_arrow.png"/>